 This shortcoming takes users lots of time to do the tasks not related to the content.

-Lack of style
+Lack of various text style

 In the Evernote forum, many users need the features like multiple highlight color, background color.
 Currently, there are some workarounds to do the trick, but it requires various steps to make it.
 Besides, it doesn't provide